leite08/mastermind/README.md

-# Master Mind Game - API implementation on REST services
+# Master Mind Game
+## API implementation on REST services

 This version is only available through REST requisitions using Json as data format.

+It is implemented in Java with Spring Boot.
+The application server is integrated within the application.

 ## Endpoints